Merging User and Travel Experience: Best UX Practices for Booking and Reservation Websites

 A friend’s suggestion, your very own landmarks bucket list, a destination wedding, all run-of-the-mill travel motivators.
 But did you know that 1 in 5 travelers admit to visiting a place just because they saw it on a TV show?

 Global travel trends are noticeably changing as people tend to make longer and more in-depth journeys, arrange solo trips, and explore places like locals.
-Obviously, user experience on travel websites and apps is constantly being realigned to these changing demands.
+Obviously, user experience consulting for travel websites and apps is constantly being realigned to these changing demands.
 Customer-centered and mobile approaches are guiding the rise of smaller but no less significant changes prior to, during, and after the actual trip.

 How can you make an adventure enjoyable and seamless from the very first time users enter your travel portal?
 Here are our practical tips.